-- 2. Every number is a factor of itself and is the greatest of its factors. - 3.
-Every factor of a number is less than or equal to the given number. - 4.
-Number of factors of a given number are countable.
+- (ii) Every number is a factor to itself and it is the biggest factor of it. - (iii) Every factor of a number is less than or equal to the given number. - (iv) Number of factors of a given number are countable.